Sofi391/Alx_DjangoLearnLab/social_media_api/README.md

 Only authenticated users can follow/unfollow or access the feed.

 Feed does not include posts from users the current user does not follow.

+Like Posts: Users can like and unlike posts.
+Each like is unique per user per post.

+Notifications: Users receive notifications when:

+Someone likes their post

+They get a new follower

+Someone comments on their post

+These features enhance user engagement and interaction on the platform.